Best list ยท AI Writing Assistants

 From $10/mo

 Sudowrite is the only AI tool in this list purpose-built for fiction, and it is materially better than Jasper or Rytr at narrative voice, plot brainstorming, and long-form consistency.
 Based on our testing across a 90,000-word novel manuscript over 30 days, the Story Bible feature kept characters and worldbuilding consistent across chapters in a way no other tool managed.
-The Brainstorm tool generates 10+ plot directions on demand, the Describe tool produces sensory detail (smell, sound, texture) that no generalist AI writer touches, and the Rewrite tool offers 6+ stylistic variants per scene.
-The Hobby & Student plan at $10/mo is the cheapest serious fiction AI tool we found, and the Max plan at $44/mo with 12-month credit rollover is the only tool in our test that does not waste your unused credits.
-It is useless for marketing copy or SEO content, but if you write any narrative content, this is the tool.
-Affiliate program is on Rewardful with rate not publicly disclosed (~25% per third-party data).
-See our [Sudowrite review](/tools/sudowrite).
+The Brainstorm tool generates 10+ plot directions on demand, the Describe tool produces sensory detail that no generalist AI writer touches, and the Rewrite tool offers 6+ stylistic variants per scene.
+The Hobby & Student plan at $10/mo is the cheapest serious fiction AI tool we found.
+It is useless for marketing copy or SEO content, but if you write any narrative content, the Story Bible alone justifies the cost.
+Affiliate program is on Rewardful with rate ~25% per third-party data.
+See our Sudowrite review.

 Pros